Naoru347/TeachingPortfolio/Preparation/StudyGuides/python_fundamentals.md

 ## Basic Function Structure

 The fundamental anatomy of a Python function includes several key components that work together to create reusable code blocks.
-Let's explore these components through practical examples:
+Practical examples of functions in Python, and their structure, can be found below:

 ```python
 # Simple function with no parameters